-OncoCyte has determined that the initial diagnostic tests that it plans to develop and commercialize will be laboratory developed tests, or LDTs, that will be performed at a diagnostic laboratory that OncoCyte plans to operate.
-The decision to develop and commercialize LDTs will give rise to certain risks related to the operation of the business of operating a diagnostic laboratory and performing LDTs, including the following risks.
+OncoCyte has determined that the initial diagnostic tests that it plans to develop and commercialize will be laboratory developed tests, or LDTs, that will be performed at a CLIA-certified clinical laboratory that OncoCyte plans to operate.
+The decision to develop and commercialize LDTs will give rise to certain risks related to the operation of diagnostic clinical laboratory and performing LDTs, including the following risks.

-OncoCyte will need to obtain regulatory approval of its diagnostic laboratory facilities.
+OncoCyte will need to obtain CLIA certification and regulatory approvals of its diagnostic laboratory facilities.

-OncoCyte will need to receive certification for its planned diagnostic laboratory under the Clinical Laboratory Improvement Amendments of 1988, or CLIA.
-In addition to meeting federal regulatory requirements, each state has its own laboratory certification and inspection requirements for a CLIA laboratory that must be met in order to sell diagnostic tests in the state.
-CLIA licensed laboratories can lose their licenses if problems arise during periodic regulatory inspections.
+OncoCyte will need to receive certification for its planned clinical laboratory under the Clinical Laboratory Improvement Amendments of 1988, or CLIA.
+In addition to meeting federal regulatory requirements, each state has its own laboratory licensure and inspection requirements and some states require that each test offered by any laboratory to the residents of that state be approved.
+CLIA licensed laboratories can lose their licenses if problems arise during periodic regulatory inspections or for other reasons.